Launceston, Tasmania: Flooding and levee system

 Since the 1960s, parts of Launceston have been protected by a series of flood levees that reach up to 4 m in height as large portions of the suburbs Invermay and Newstead sit within a flood plain.
 The last major flood occurred in 1929 when Invermay was completely devastated.
 More than 4,000 people were left homeless after just one night of flooding.
 Since then, there have only been minor floods.
 Work was under way in 2011 on a $59 million flood levee upgrade that should protect the city from 1-in-200-year events, that was then expected to take five to six years to construct.

-The council had acquired land used by eighteen businesses on the south side of Lindsay Street in Invermay, with businesses having until July 2009 to leave.
+The council acquired land used by eighteen businesses on the south side of Lindsay Street in Invermay, with businesses having until July 2009 to leave.
 In 2016 the Tamar River flooded resulting in the widespread flooding of low lying suburbs.
 The St Leonards and West Tamar Highways were temporarily closed as water levels rose, causing significant disruption to the city and loss of livestock.